tymyrddin/blue/source/docs/home/threats/backdrop/adversaries.md

 ## Insiders: The disgruntled desk Jockeys of Doom

-Every organization’s got that one employee who’s one bad coffee away from burning it all down.
+Every organisation’s got that one employee who’s one bad coffee away from burning it all down.
 Maybe they’re bribed by a crime gang, maybe they’re just mad Karen from Accounting got the corner office—either way, they’ve got keys to the kingdom and a grudge.
 Pro tip: If Bob from IT suddenly starts forwarding files to his personal email "for backup," maybe check his recent Bitcoin purchases.

 ## Literally anyone with a keyboard and a dream